juliennecodes/shop/Error Log.md

 #I've been using h1s for headings.
 I forgot to treat the components as just a part of one page.
 I have been treating them like they are a separate page of their own, hence, their own heading at the level of h1.
 I ended up having multiple h1s for one page.
 - Don't forget that even though they have a dedicated page, they are still part of a bigger page.
 Their headings will be lower in level.

+#I wanted to have the link to the page underlined if the user is currently in the page.
+I found out that there is a special version of link, which is navlink.
+It adds styling attributes to the link if the page it links to matches the current url.
+- there was an error.
+It is solved now but I don't really know what it was.
+I just clicked what VScode prompted me to, which was to install types of something at react-router-dom, whatever that is
+-module "/Users/julienne/Documents/Coding/zReact-Apps/shop/node_modules/react-router-dom/index"
+Could not find a declaration file for module 'react-router-dom'. '/Users/julienne/Documents/Coding/zReact-Apps/shop/node_modules/react-router-dom/index.js' implicitly has an 'any' type.
+  Try `npm i --save-dev @types/react-router-dom` if it exists or add a new declaration (.d.ts) file containing `declare module 'react-router-dom';`ts(7016)

+#So far, I've only used conditional rendering at one level, meaning there is only one condition and you instruct the program to render one thing or the other depending on the condition.
+This was necessary for the loading message if the cart data from the server wasn't received just yet.
+However, I also needed to conditionally render items or the message cart is empty depending on whether there were cart items or not in the cart.
+It turns out you can nest conditions using ternary operator.